CodeYourFuture/JavaScript-Core-3-Coursework-Week1-London8-Archived/mandatory/thinking-like-a-programmer/task.md

 ## 1. What do you think the most important quality for a programmer is?

 <!-- Write your answer here -->
+Understand the problem and solve the problem.
 ## 2. When trying to solve a challenge, what should you do first?

 <!-- Write your answer here -->
+Understand the problem talk to rubber duck about problem and divide the problem to smaller once.
 ## 3. What should you do if you get stuck?

 <!-- Write your answer here -->
+Get unstuck, fix Bugs/ Errors, comment something you don't wanted it don't remove it. talk to rubber duck divided to small peaces